 - Follow teacher directions and requests immediately. - Keep your hands, feet, and other objects to yourself. - Remain seated unless you have permission to move about the classroom. - Respect the speaker, whether it is the teacher, a student, or someone else. - Students will sit in their assigned seats during class unless otherwise instructed. - Cell Phones off, or silenced.
-If you choose to listen to music, I hear it, I take it. - Electronic devices should be used for class purposes (see below) - There will be no eating during class.
+Music may be listened to during independent work time. - Electronic devices should be used for class purposes (see below) - There will be no eating during class.
 Drinks allowed in closed/capped containers. - NO Passes allowed during first/last 10 minutes of class.